What Is Mass Hysteria? Decoding the Impact of Market Crashes

 This hysteria-based sell-off is producing one of the most significant buying opportunities in decades; more on that later.

 The short-term technical analysis cannot identify support levels because we are dealing with madness, so we added the new standard to the anxiety index.
-What exacerbates the situation is that there is very little liquidity; look at the bid and ask price on some options.
+What exacerbates the situation is that there is very little liquidity; look at the bid and ask for prices on some options.
 They are unreal, for example, an offer of 1.40 and an ask of 5.00.
 This allows a few big players to move the markets in whatever direction.

-Factors That Can Help Stabilize The situation
+Factors That Can Help Stabilize the Situation

 • The Fed throws the Kitchen and Kitchen sink at this market, unveiling a vast Stimulus package.